lammps/lammps/doc/src/fitpod_command.rst

 * coefficents.txt contains the coeffcients of the POD potential

 After training the POD potential, pod.txt and coefficents.txt are two files needed to use the POD potential in LAMMPS.
-See :doc:`pair_style pod <pair_pod>` for using the POD potential.
-Examples about training and using POD potentials are found in the directory lammps/examples/pod.
+See :doc:`pair_style mlpod <pair_mlpod>` for using the POD potential.
+Examples about training and using POD potentials are found in the directory lammps/examples/mlpod.

 Parametrized Potential Energy Surface
 """""""""""""""""""""""""""""""""""""